JohnGC1510/milestone_project_3/README.md

 ### **Infomration**

 ### **Acknowledgements**
-- My mentor Anthony Montaro for his fantastic support and assistance.
+- My mentor Ignatius for his fantastic support and assistance.
 - The slack community for their continued support.